Visa policy of the United States: Visa Waiver Program

-As of 2025, 42 countries (Note: According to the Taiwan Relations Act, U.S. laws treat Taiwan as a country despite the absence of diplomatic recognition.) have been selected by the U.S. government for inclusion in the Visa Waiver Program (VWP).
+As of 2026, 42 countries (Note: According to the Taiwan Relations Act, U.S. laws treat Taiwan as a country despite the absence of diplomatic recognition.) have been selected by the U.S. government for inclusion in the Visa Waiver Program (VWP).
 Their nationals do not need a U.S. visa for short stays, but they are required to obtain an Electronic System for Travel Authorization (ESTA) prior to arrival.
 Visitors may stay for up to 90 days in the United States, which also includes time spent in Canada, Mexico, Bermuda or the islands in the Caribbean if the arrival was through the United States.
+Nationals of the following countries can only apply for an ESTA if they hold a biometric passport: